 In the '99 Christmas Episode, one of the lineups was a bunch of cardboard cut-outs of rappers, with the question being who hadn't been shot.
 The team (Phill's) was given a toy gun to shoot at who they thought the answer was ("so he feels like a success").
 To make things even worse, among the line-up was The Notorious B.I.G. and Tupac Shakur.
 Again, this was in 1999.

-Hilarious in Hindsight: When Simon was a guest years before he became host, Mark jokingly accused him of "stealing his act" and Simon referred to Mark as "daddy".
+Simon's first appearance as a guest has Mark jokingly accuse him of "stealing his act" and Simon, at one point, refers to Mark as "daddy".

 When Noel Fielding first went on the show as a guest, he commented that the intros round was his favourite bit of the show.
 Not too long later, when he's captaining, which round can he never bring himself to do properly?